Updated: 5 December 2023

 The survey for greenhouses, which was a full count with a duty to answer, included 346 greenhouse companies.
 After dropouts and corrections of the population, one was left with 328 companies.

-The gross sample for the survey of pesticide usage on arable crops included 4089 holdings in 2017.
-It was voluntary to respond the questionnaire.
-The survey as a whole had a response rate of 77 per cent.
+The gross sample for the survey of pesticide usage on arable crops included 4097 holdings in 2022.

 The sample for the survey of pesticide usage on arable crops was drawn in three steps: